Want Simple, Stress-Free SOC 2 Compliance? Get Your SOC 2 Compliance Checklist Now!

 5) Remediate Control Gaps

 After completing your gap assessment, the next step is to address any gaps identified to ensure all SOC 2 control requirements are met.
-This can be a time-consuming process, but it's essential for achieving compliance.
+In my experience, companies that skip this step often become overwhelmed and abandon their SOC 2 journey.
+This can be a time-consuming process, but it’s essential for achieving compliance.

 Work closely with your team to: